9ae/Spark/readme.md

 I. Mission Statement<br />
     I wanted to do an experiment and test game play difficult as it is increased within a single level

-Random fact ~ namesakes: This experiment was named after the a line in Darren Hayes song "Void".

 II.
 Libraries Required<br />
     1. jQuery 1.7.2<br />